Home Blog Advice Should My Child Wear Shin Pads During Practice?

 At the end of the day, don’t give them the excuse to take them off 🙂

-Let’s make shin pads cool again!
-Many shin pads on the market are small and very adaptable to the shin.
+Let’s make shin guards cool again!
+Many shin guards on the market are small and very adaptable to the shin.
 To be honest, players can barely feel them.

 In my heyday, we had bulky shin pads with hard ankle support that dug into the side of your foot.
 No, thank you.